 Contemporary research in philosophy of religion is dominated by traditional problems such as the nature of evil, arguments against theism, issues of foreknowledge and freedom, the divine attributes, and religious pluralism.
 This volume instead focuses on unrepresented and underrepresented issues in the discipline.
-The essays address how issues like race and ethnicity, sexual orientation, gender identity, disability, feminist and pantheist conceptions of the divine, and nonhuman animals connect to existing issues in philosophy of religion.
+The essays address how issues like race, sexual orientation, gender identity, disability, feminist and pantheist conceptions of the divine, and nonhuman animals connect to existing issues in philosophy of religion.
 By staking out new avenues for future research, this book will be of interest to a wide range of scholars in analytic philosophy of religion and analytic philosophical theology.

 Kevin Timpe and Blake Hereth

 1. Philosophy of Religion from the Margins: A Theoretical Analysis and Focus Group Study

 Helen De Cruz

 2. That We May Be Whole: Doing Philosophy of Religion with the Whole Self

 4. Smelling God: Olfaction as Religious Experience

 5. ‘Not My People’: Jewish-Christian Ethics and Divine Reversals in Response to Injustice

 6. Eschatology for Creeping Things (and Other Animals)